 2018 Boundary Review

-Our proposed constituency is Saffron Walden.
-The proposed new constituency boundaries can be found on a map available on the Boundary Commission website where you compare them with other geographies and click data to see how many electors are in each constituency.
-For further information you can also read the Eastern region Initial proposals report on the website.
+There is only one proposed parliamentary constituency which encompasses the district of Uttlesford.
+This is Saffron Walden.
+New boundaries are proposed to this constituency.
+The proposals can be found on a map available on the Boundary Commission website where you compare them with other geographies and view data to see how many electors are in each constituency.
+You can also read the full report of the Commission.

-- The number of constituencies in the Eastern region must reduce from 58 to 57
+- The number of constituencies in the Eastern region had to reduce from 58 to 57

-- We largely use local government wards as the building blocks for proposed constituencies
+- Local government wards were largely used as the building blocks for proposed constituencies

-- We try to retain existing constituencies where possible
+- The Commission try to retain existing constituencies where possible

-- We try to have regard to geographic factors
+- The Commission try to have regard to geographic factors